AbhiramRuthala/GameConditionSimulator/README.md

 This is an incomplete project.
-You can check _main.py_ for my attempt.
+You can check _main.py_ for my first attempt.